Software Quality Management and reducing Software TCO - SIG

 This article focuses on how IT leaders and executives of organizations that own and/or build their software, can gain if they become more aware of the Total Cost of Ownership (TCO) of their systems and how to reduce it significantly with Software Quality Management (SQM).

-SQM best practices are fundamental in helping organizations to reduce their software TCO.
-This is accomplished with Software Quality Management by tackling tech debt, reducing unnecessary ‘Keeping the Lights On’ (KTLO) related activities and costs, improving software quality and security, and equipping IT leaders with the knowledge to make more efficient future decisions and investments.
+Implementing SQM best practices can be key to lowering software TCO.
+These practices focus on addressing tech debt, minimizing unnecessary costs related to ‘Keeping the Lights On’ (KTLO) activities, enhancing software quality and security, and empowering IT leaders to make more strategic decisions for future investments and improvements.

 Total Cost of Ownership in a software quality management context